scanoss/integration-jenkins/README.md

 # Integrating SCANOSS with Jenkins

 The following guide provides a basic setup example on integrating SCANOSS with Jenkins.

+This repository contains an example pipeline capable of:
+- Cloning a Github repository
-This repository contains an example pipeline, capable of pulling a Github repository, scanning the source code with the [SCANOSS.PY](https://github.com/scanoss/scanoss.py) CLI, and creating an issue in JIRA with files containing copyleft licenses.
-Additionally, a report is shown in the dashboard.
+- Scanning the source code with the [SCANOSS.PY](https://github.com/scanoss/scanoss.py) CLI
+- Creating an issue in JIRA with files containing copyleft licenses.
+- Adding a report is shown in the dashboard.

 ## Usage